What is study abroad (or study away)?

 Students earn 12-18 credits during a semester abroad.
 Credits earned for short-term programs vary with length and content of the program.
 All courses must be pre-approved for transfer credit towards a student’s graduation requirements.
 Credits earned for courses with grade C- or above will transfer back to SMC.
 Study abroad grades are not calculated into a student’s SMC cumulative GPA.

 How do I pay for study abroad?

-Students studying abroad during the Fall 2014 or SP15 semester will be charged the Saint Michael’s College fee of $19,700.
+Students studying abroad during the Fall 2016 or Spring 2017 semester will be charged the Saint Michael’s College fee of $20,985.
 This fee will be posted to the student’s account and payment will be due two weeks prior to the start of the semester or based upon the student’s payment plan.
-Students are responsible for any charges above $19,700 should the program provider’s tuition exceed this amount.
+Students are responsible for any charges above $20,985 should the program provider’s tuition exceed this amount.